Genivia/ugrep/README.md

            Formatted output is written without a terminating newline, unless %~ or `\n' is explicitly specified in the format string.

-           The [ARG] part of a field is optional and may be omitted.
+           The [TEXT] part of a field is optional and may be omitted.
 When present, the argument must be placed in [] brackets, for example %[,]F to output a comma, the pathname, and a separator.